heyitsbench/mod-worgoblin/README.md

 Or you can do it manually through a text editor of your choice by changing the lines required where a "-" indicates the original line and a "+" indicates the change necessary.
 There are a total of seven lines to change and one line to add.

-### 2) Replace the DBC files in your AzerothCore Data directory with the ones provided in [DBC & MPQ.zip](https://github.com/benjymansy123/mod-worgoblin/blob/master/DBC%20%26%20MPQ.zip).
+### 2) Replace the DBC files in your AzerothCore Data directory with the ones provided in [DBFilesClient](https://github.com/benjymansy123/mod-worgoblin/tree/master/patch-contents/DBFilesClient).

-Upon extraction of the zip archive, you'll have a DBC folder and a patch-A.MPQ file.
-Move all the contents of the DBC folder to your AzerothCore Data directory.
+Upon downloading the repo, you'll have the patch-contents file available to you.
+Copy all the contents of the DBFilesClient folder to your AzerothCore Data directory.
 Feel free to make a backup of the DBCs you'll be replacing, as backups never hurt.

 ### 3) Run the [worgoblin.sql](https://github.com/benjymansy123/mod-worgoblin/blob/master/sql/world/worgoblin.sql) on your world table in your DB with any DB management program of your choice. (e.g. HeidiSQL)

 ### 4) Compile and install AzerothCore.

-### 5) Move the [DBC & MPQ.zip](https://github.com/benjymansy123/mod-worgoblin/blob/master/DBC%20%26%20MPQ.zip) file to your Data folder in your WoW client.
+### 5) Move the [patch-contents](https://github.com/benjymansy123/mod-worgoblin/tree/master/patch-contents) folder to your Data folder in your WoW client and rename the folder to `patch-A.MPQ`.

 ### 6) Remove signature checks from your WoW executable using the patcher for [Windows](https://github.com/benjymansy123/mod-worgoblin/blob/master/wow_unsig(12340).exe).
 A Mac .app file will be provided in the future.